Do Go On - 533 - El Chupacabra

 Thank you some people who support us on dogo on pod, a Patreon slash dogo on pod.

-And the first part of this show is the fact quote, a question, Dave.
+And the first part of this show is the fact quote of question, Dave.

 Do you want to explain what this is?

-This is our section of the show where people are, they write in facts, quotes or questions.
+This is our section of the show where people are writing facts, quotes or questions.

-Sometimes it's brags, sometimes it's the suggestions, jokes, recipes,
+sometimes it's brags, sometimes as suggestions, jokes, recipes.

 They also give themselves a nickname, a little name that they give themselves.